swiftbird07/elastic-agent-android/README.md

 These settings control how documents are batched and sent to Elasticsearch, with options for backoff strategies.

 ### 4. Install the App
 Install the downloaded APK on your target Android device.

+If you want to use the security- or network logs you need to configure the app as device owner as well.
+See [here](https://github.com/swiftbird07/elastic-agent-android/wiki/Register-App-as-Device-Owner) for instructions.

 ### 5. Enroll the Agent
 Open the app and tap on "Enroll Agent".
 Fill in the server URL, enrollment token, and hostname.
 You can also toggle SSL verification as needed.
 For mass enrollment, these fields can be autofilled using the clipboard or build configurations.